-In Peru, the legal data protection framework is provided by Law 29733, i.e., the Peruvian Data Protection Act (Ley de protección de datos personales, LPDP) and its regulation, approved by Supreme Decree 003-2013-JUS.
+In Peru, the legal data protection framework is provided by Data Protection Act 29733 (Ley de protección de datos personales, LPDP) and its implementing regulation, approved by Supreme Decree No. 003-2013-JUS.
 The purpose of the LPDP is to guarantee the fundamental right to protection of personal data through their proper processing.
 The National Data Protection Authority, a body of the Peruvian Ministry of Justice, oversees compliance with the Data Protection Act.